tzlion/hhugboy/docs/readme.txt

  Disabled  No compatibility mode

- * Also, 'Dragon Ball Z 3', the pirate English translation of DBZ Goku Gekitouden, will work in any mode for now
+ * Also, 'Dragon Ball Z 3', the pirate English translation of DBZ Goku Gekitouden, will work in auto mode only for now

 [ KEYS ] - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - - -